 - Right to own residential real estate and register there

 - Right to vote in and be elected to local municipalities

 Having a permanent residence permit in Russia comes with many benefits, but you must remain in Russia 6 months out of the year.
 If you spend too much time outside of Russia, you can lose your permanent residence permit.
 In addition, you must submit a notification to the local authorities each year on your registration in Russia.

 There are many grounds to apply for a permanent residence permit in Russia.
 The grounds listed below are the most common.

-- Parent, step-parent, caretaker, son, or daughter who is a Russian citizen and permanently lives in Russia
+- A foreign citizen with a parent, adoptive parent, guardian, son, or daughter who is a Russian citizen living permanently in Russia

 Application Procedure for Permanent Residence Permit

 If you have determined that you have grounds to apply for a permanent residence permit, the procedure will typically look like the following and take about 4 months.

 - Have grounds to apply for a permanent residence permit (see grounds above)